Venise

 Hotel L'Orologio Venezia Mid-range

-Chic watchmaking-themed design on the Riva de l'Ogio, contemporary rooms, some looking over the Grand Canal by the market.
+Sleek watchmaking design on Riva de l'Ogio, featuring contemporary rooms where a few look out over the Grand Canal toward the market side.

 Check availability